tomiwa123/NFT/README.md

 Let's get started.

-### Step 4.1 Transfer your newly created NFT to the TA account
+### Step 4.1 Transefer
+Transfer your newly created NFT to the TA account
 	Either using a wallet or programmatically is fine
   - https://developer.algorand.org/docs/get-details/asa/#transferring-an-asset

-### Step 4.2 We have set up a Gallery to automatically index asset owned by the TA account

-### Step 4.3 Go to https://distracted-varahamihira-80f55c.netlify.app/ to check your NFT!
+### Step 4.2
+We have set up a Gallery to automatically index asset owned by the TA account Go to https://distracted-varahamihira-80f55c.netlify.app/ to check your NFT!